chloetychang/cits3200-group-49/Meetings/Week 4/Client Meeting 2 & Brief.md

 - Absent: Ryan
 - Apologies: Ryan
 - Venue: ICRAR
-- Minutes by: Naren
+- Minutes by: Naren, Chloe, Tri
-- Meeting Start: 10:04AM
+- Meeting Start: 10:00AM

 ## Item 1 - Requirements, Out of Scope, Project Acceptance Test, and User Story Review
 > **<Review that the requirements, tests and user stories listed in the sprint 1 deliverables reflect what the client is looking for>**